|

 years before the Bolshevik Revolution, shows the

-The phenomenon in which we are interested is
+terrorist methods he had adopted: The phenomenon in which we are interested is

 the armed struggle.
 It is conducted by individuals